 Q: I am over 50, and just got laid off after working in the same place for 15 years.
 How should I approach prospective employers and deal with the age issue?
 I have a lot of experience, but the age thing seems like a big deal.

 No one doubts it is difficult to find a job after working in one place for over a decade.
 The job market is different today than 10 years ago.
 Employers have higher expectations, they source candidates differently and job seekers apply and have materials screened using new tools.
-That's a lot of obstacles for mature job seekers to overcome.
-The solution?
-Stop worrying about the "age issue" and start addressing the real reasons why you may not be landing opportunities:
+That's a lot of obstacles for mature job seekers to overcome. the "age issue" and start addressing the real reasons why you may not be landing opportunities:

 Your resume is old fashioned and untargeted.